A fat teenage boy

 Several factors contribute to the rising obesity rates among youth:

-- Policy Shortcomings: Inadequate policies and delayed implementation of health initiatives have hindered progress.
-For instance, the UK’s planned ban on junk food advertising targeting children has been postponed until January 2026, following industry lobbying.
+• Policy Shortcomings: Inadequate policies and delayed implementation of health initiatives have hindered progress.
+For example, the UK has delayed its child-targeted junk food ad ban until 2026 after industry lobbying.

 The Way Forward: Community and Policy Interventions